artbin/dlog/blog/2-obelisk-sequencer.md

 │    └─ BUT: loses data on crash! ✗                  │
 │  Mmap (no msync)         │      1s │   1M ops/s    │
 │    └─ BUT: SIGBUS risk! ✗                          │
-│  Sparse Append Counter   │      2s │ 500K ops/s ✅ │
+│  Obelisk Sequencer   │      2s │ 500K ops/s ✅ │
 │    └─ Crash-safe! ✅                               │
 └────────────────────────────────────────────────────┘
 ```

-**Sparse Append Counter is the only method that is both fast AND crash-safe.**
+**Obelisk Sequencer is the only method that is both fast AND crash-safe.**

 For DLog's use case (generating IDs for distributed coordinators), 500K ops/sec per counter is plenty—we run **1024 coordinators in parallel** for 500M+ ops/sec total.